 Our experienced interventional gastroenterologists perform thousands of procedures every year for patients with complex diseases, including those with complex liver diseases.
 We work closely with expert hepatologists and surgeons.

 - Endoscopic evaluation of varices – For patients who develop high pressure from liver disease (portal hypertension), varices (enlarged vessels) can form in the lining of the esophagus and/or stomach.
-It is important to screen for these varices and treat them if they are high risk of bleeding or have already bled.
-Upper endoscopy performed through the mouth allows us to determine the presence of these varices, assess bleeding risk, and perform interventions to treat bleeding or decrease the risk of bleeding.
+It is important to screen for varices and treat them if they are high risk of bleeding or have already bled.
+Upper endoscopy performed through the mouth allows us to determine the presence of these varices, assess bleeding risk, and perform interventions to treat bleeding or decrease the risk of first time and/or recurrent bleeding.

 - Esophageal variceal banding – For high risk esophageal varices, temporary rubber bands are placed around the varices to help scar them down and decrease their bleeding risk.
+For patients with active bleeding from varices, rubber band variceal ligation can assist with immediate hemostasis.

 - Gastric varix coiling – For gastric varices, coils can be injected to help prevent bleeding.
 This procedure is performed through the mouth from the stomach using ultrasound guidance with an endoscopic ultrasound (EUS).

 - EUS-guided liver biopsy – Obtaining a liver biopsy allows assessment of the severity of inflammation and scarring, can help determine causes for elevated liver tests, and determine the underlying cause of a patient’s liver disease.
 This procedure is performed by advancing an ultrasound scope through the mouth, and liver biopsy is obtained through the wall of the stomach or small intestine under ultrasound guidance.
+This procedure can be combined with other endoscopic procedures, such as endoscopic evaluation of varices, to streamline patient care.

 - Management of post liver transplant elevated liver tests – Sometimes after liver transplantation, liver tests can become abnormal.
 This can be due to the immune system reacting to the transplant (rejection) or narrowing in the area where the donor and recipient bile duct are sewn together (anastomotic stricture).
 We are able to place temporary biliary stents into the bile duct to open up the area of narrowing during ERCP (endoscopic retrograde cholangiopancreatography), which is done through the mouth from the small intestine (duodenum).
 During the same procedure, we can also perform EUS-guided liver biopsy to obtain additional information regarding abnormal liver tests.